humdrum-tools/vhv-documentation/datatypes/vdata/index.md

 *-	*-	*-
 </script>

-If you inspect the SVG image of the notation, you will see that the text content includes class labels based on the data type given after the dash in the `**vdata` spines, such as this SVG code for displaying the number 3, where there is a `number` class added to the first line (`syl` is a classname added by verovio to indicate that the graphic element is a text syllable):
+If you inspect the SVG image of the notation, you will see that the text content includes class labels based on the data type given after the dash in the `**vdata` spines, such as this SVG code for displaying the number 3, where there is a `number` class added to the first line.
+The other classname, `syl`, is a classname added by verovio to indicate that the graphic element is a text syllable:

 ```xml
 <g class="syl number" id="syl-L7F3">